bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

     const tty = require('tty');

-When Node.js detects that it is being run with a text terminal (“TTY”) attached, [`process.stdin`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processstdin) will, by default, be initialized as an instance of `tty.ReadStream` and both [`process.stdout`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processstdout) and [`process.stderr`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processstderr) will, by default, be instances of `tty.WriteStream`.
+When Node.js detects that it is being run with a text terminal ("TTY”) attached, [`process.stdin`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processstdin) will, by default, be initialized as an instance of `tty.ReadStream` and both [`process.stdout`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processstdout) and [`process.stderr`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processstderr) will, by default, be instances of `tty.WriteStream`.
 The preferred method of determining whether Node.js is being run within a TTY context is to check that the value of the `process.stdout.isTTY` property is `true`:

     $ node -p -e "Boolean(process.stdout.isTTY)"
     true